codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/integration-tests-with-mysql.md

 You can see the example project at [https://github.com/codefreshdemo/cf-example-unit-tests-with-composition](https://github.com/codefreshdemo/cf-example-unit-tests-with-composition).
 The repository contains the NodeJS source code and the simple integration test.

-You can play with it locally by using Docker compose to launch both the applicaton and the MySQL Database.
+You can play with it locally by using Docker compose to launch both the application and the MySQL Database.

 ## Create a pipeline with MySQL integration tests